Community Reuse Initiatives

-- Community Recycling Network Australia is an open network of organisations or individuals committed to reducing waste, creating jobs, strengthening communities and social enterprise.
+- Zero Waste Network is an open network of organisations or individuals committed to reducing waste, creating jobs, strengthening communities and social enterprise.

 The University of New South Wales (Kensington, Sydney) has established a Stationery Reuse Centre that accepts donations of unwanted stationery and provides it free to students and staff.
 Check their website or contact them to find out what types of stationery they accept.

-To find a swap party near you, keep an eye out in your local newspaper, council newsletter or community notice board, especially in October for National Swap Day or November for National Recycling Week.
+To find a swap party near you, keep an eye out in your local newspaper, council newsletter or community notice board, especially in November for National Recycling Week.
 Public swap parties can be listed on our National Recycling Week Events page.

-If you would like to host your own swap party, check out Planet Ark's Swap Party pages for everything you need to know to organise your event, including a comprehensive 'How-To' Guide, event signage and more.
+If you would like to host your own swap party, check out Planet Ark's Swap Party Guide for everything you need to know to organise your event.

-Below is a list of community recycling initiatives you could start in your area:
+Below are community recycling initiatives you could start in your area: